h33k/knigavuhe-downloader/README.md

 # Audiobook downloader for knigavuhe.org

 ## Key features
-- Autosave in single mp3 file
+- Autosave into one mp3 file or by chapters
 - Take as little disk space as needed
 - Written in ruby